-- Any article fabricated from quartz or glass is inherently fragile and care should therefore be taken, always, when handling lamps. - Eye protection must be worn when handling lamps that have been removed from their packaging materials.
-The protective jacket should not be removed from the lamp for safety reasons, as there is a remote possibility of the lamp shattering violently, especially if it is subjected to mechanical shock or vibration. - Ensure that the power rating of the Xenon lamp to be fitted is suitable for the lamp house and power supply equipment (rectifier). - Always isolate the equipment from the supply before inserting a lamp. - Before inserting the lamp ensure that all contacts are clean.
+- Any article fabricated from quartz or glass is inherently fragile and care should therefore be taken, always, when handling lamps. - Eye protection must be worn when handling lamps that have been removed from their packaging materials. - Ensure that the power rating of the lamp to be fitted is suitable for the lamphouse and power supply equipment. - Always isolate the equipment from the supply before inserting a lamp. - Before inserting the lamp ensure that all contacts are clean.
 Contacts must be renewed at the slightest sign of corrosion.
-Sanding or filing down corroded areas is not recommended as this will only make the conducting surface between the pin and lampholder smaller, thus causing the lamp to overheat. - The inert gas (Xenon) used in Xenon lamps is under a pressure of several bar even when the bulb is cold.
-FOR SAFETY REASONS THE LAMP MAY ONLY BE INSERTED INTO THE LAMPHOUSE WITH THE PROTECTIVE JACKET FITTED. - Do not twist or bend the fused quartz bulb when fitting the lamp as mechanical stresses MUST be avoided. - Ensure that the spring contacts firmly surround the pins on the cap of the lamp.
-Do not apply unnecessary force when tightening the screws. - After inserting the lamp, ensure that there is sufficient axial play in the lampholder.
-The lamp must be capable of unimpeded expansion when it warms up to operating temperature.
-Mechanical forces must not be applied to the fused quartz bulb. - Electrical leads must be arranged in such a way that there is a sufficient air gap (approximately 40mm) between them and the lamphouse, to prevent flashovers from the ignition voltage.
-All flexible leads must have strain-relieving clamps. - Before putting the lamp into service for the first time, check the polarity of the electrical connections.
-INCORRECT POLARITY WILL CAUSE IMMEDIATE DESTRUCTION OF THE LAMP. - Before the protective jacket is removed, suitable protection must be worn i.e face mask and gloves with wrist protection. - Never touch the quartz bulb with bare hands, as fingerprints will make the glass cloudy and cause a severe loss of light.
+Sanding or filing down corroded areas is not recommended as this will only make the conducting surface between the pin and lampholder smaller, thus causing the lamp to overheat. - Do not twist or bend the fused quartz bulb when fitting the lamp as mechanical stresses MUST be avoided. - When inserting or removing a lamp, always hold it securely by its' base to prevent breakage between base and bulb. - The lampholder must not exercise mechanical tensions on the lamp, neither during insertion nor operation.
+Contacts must not discolour during use. - For safety reasons, the lamp should be replaced once it has reached its' average life, and not later than 1.25 times the stated life.
+With continuing use, the risk of the lamp exploding increases due to alterations within the quartz. - When fitting the lamp suitable protection must be worn i.e face mask and gloves with wrist protection. - Never touch the quartz bulb with bare hands, as fingerprints will make the glass cloudy and cause a severe loss of light.
 This may also cause recrystallisation and thus weaken the bulb material.
 Should the bulb be inadvertently touched, remove fingerprints with methylated spirit and a clean, soft paper towel.
 The bulb should then be wiped with distilled water.
-NOTE: ALWAYS WEAR MASK AND GLOVES DURING CLEANING); - All packaging and the protective jacket must be retained for re-use.
-Whenever removing a lamp, the protective jacket must always be used for safety reasons.
+NOTE: ALWAYS WEAR MASK AND GLOVES DURING CLEANING).